 Outside of school Mr Walker was a keen rugby player, playing regional rugby for Newport Gwent Dragons, before playing at Clifton for 6 seasons when he moved to Bristol.
 After starting a family and having 2 small children Mr Walker now enjoys taking part in Triathlons and cycling as well as outdoor pursuits, climbing and surfing.

-Mr L Green – Year 7 Leader and Teacher of Geography
+Mr L Green – Year 8 Leader and Head of Geography

 Mr Green graduated from the University West of England with a first class degree in human geography.
 At present he is undertaking a Masters in teaching and learning from the University of Bristol, specialising in coaching, mentoring and neuroscience in education.
 He gained QTS after completing placements at Abbeywood community school and Ashton park school.
-On qualifying, Mr Green has started his career at Bristol Free School where he is a teacher of geography, year 9 tutor and coaches the sports academy as well.
+On qualifying, Mr Green started his career at Bristol Free School.

 Outside of school, Mr Green attempts to be as active as possible, often taking on endurance challenges in running or cycling as well as Olympic weightlifting.

 Mr R Mitchell – Assistant Head of Year 8 and Teacher of Science